 Next, sift together all of your dry ingredients (flour, salt, cocoa powder, and cornstarch).
 The cornstarch gives that tender chew that boxed brownies have.

 The first game changing trick is to whip your eggs and sugar together.
 Whip them on high until light and fluffy.
 This is called the “ribbon” stage which gives your brownies a super silky texture and that paper thin crust on top.
+You’re essentially making a meringue to create that crackly layer.

 Mix in your chocolate and then FOLD in the dry ingredients.
 Folding ensures you don’t overwork the batter, leading to tough brownies.

-Trick number two is to drop the brownie pan against the counter halfway through baking.
+The most game changing brownie trick is to drop the brownie pan against the counter halfway through baking.
 This is how you get that not quite cakey, not quite fudgy texture.

-Pan banging chocolate fudge brownies
+Pan banging brownies

-The best way to cut brownies
+The best way to cleanly cut brownies

 Between each cut, wipe off your knife with a damp paper towel.
 Any remaining crumbs will grab onto the brownies as you’re cutting, leading to a messy edge.